mondaugen/856_for_zellersasn/doc/manual.md

 ### Left footswitch

 Starts and stops recording.
-The command is acknowledged when the switch is released.
+The command is acknowledged as soon as the switch is pressed down.

 ### Right footswitch

 Starts and stops playback.
-The command is acknowledged when the switch is released.
+The command is acknowledged as soon as the switch is pressed down.

 ### ENV